-New York representative Alexandria Ocasio-Cortez, an avatar of the progressive Left, recently shared her vision of how America’s housing shortage should be addressed in a New York Times op-ed cowritten with Senator Tina Smith of New Jersey.
+New York representative Alexandria Ocasio-Cortez, an avatar of the progressive Left, recently shared her vision of how America’s housing shortage should be addressed in a New York Times op-ed cowritten with Senator Tina Smith of Minnesota.
 Ocasio-Cortez’s vision resurrects the debunked Great Depression-era argument that the private housing market is fundamentally flawed and must be replaced by a government-directed version—an approach deeply at odds with the do-it-yourself ethic of most American homeowners.
 Let’s hope that Kamala Harris doesn’t share these views.

 Were the AOC approach to become the norm, it would effectively end the housing market as we know it, to the detriment of those who prefer small homes, traditional neighborhoods, and collaboration with neighbors to keep properties desirable.
 The New York congresswoman touts as a model Co-op City in the Bronx, a cluster of 35 high-rise “tower in the park” buildings with 15,000 apartments.
 As it happens, my wife and I have spent time in Co-op City, bringing Passover food to Jewish shut-ins, many of them Soviet-era refugees who might feel right at home in a complex with all the allure of a socialist “paradise.”
 To call it soulless would overstate its allure.
 It has no cross-streets with small shops; instead, groceries must be sought in nearby malls.
 Nor is there true homeownership here; one owns a share of a huge apartment complex and must hope, as with public housing, that it is well-maintained, lest the value of the initial investment fall.
 One indicator of the popularity of AOC’s vision: at a time of sharply rising housing demand, median prices for Co-op City units last year fell 43 percent.
 Still, Ocasio-Cortez hopes to see this model replicated in “big cities and small towns across America.”